-How To Gauge Your Ears - The Ultimate Guide To Ear Stretching
+How To Gauge Your Ears: A Guide To Ear Stretching

 Ear stretching (or ear gauging) is the process people use to get piercings that are thicker than the standard ear piercings.
 They vary in width, but they can be anywhere from the thickness of a chopstick to that of a finger – or even far bigger in some cases.

-Getting this looks is simpler and safer than many people realize.
+Getting this look is simpler and safer than many people realize.
 If you’re thinking of stretching your ears, we’ve put together a comprehensive guide with everything you need to know.

 What Is Ear Stretching?

 Ear stretching, to put it as simply as possible, means gradually expanding the hole created by an earlobe piercing.